skywind3000/z.lua/README.md

 ## Features

 - **10x** times faster than **fasd** and **autojump**, **3x** times faster than **z.sh**.
-- Available for **posix shells**: bash, zsh, dash, sh, ash, busybox and etc.
+- Available for **posix shells**: bash, zsh, dash, sh, ash, ksh, busybox and etc.
 - Available for Fish Shell, Power Shell and Windows cmd.
 - Enhanced matching mode takes you to where ever you want precisely.
 - Allow updating database only if `$PWD` changed with "$_ZL_ADD_ONCE" set to 1.